tchak/coldwired-rails-demo/README.md

 ## What is this?

-This is an example [rails](https://github.com/rails/rails) application using [remix-router-turbo](https://github.com/tchak/remix-router-turbo).
-It works in a similar way with [turbo](https://turbo.hotwired.dev/handbook/drive), but all fonctionality is implemented as several [stimulus](https://stimulus.hotwired.dev) controllers.
-See details in [remix-router-turbo repository](https://github.com/tchak/remix-router-turbo#usage).
+This is an example [rails](https://github.com/rails/rails) application using [coldwired](https://github.com/tchak/coldwired).
+It works in a similar way with [turbo](https://turbo.hotwired.dev/handbook/drive), but is based on [remix](https://www.npmjs.com/package/@remix-run/router) and [morphdom](https://github.com/patrick-steele-idem/morphdom).
+See details in [coldwired repository](https://github.com/tchak/coldwired#usage).

 There is also a couple of `rails` specific things.
-A `rake` task `remix:routes` which generate a `JSON` with all the server routes and a patch of `redirect_to` method to provide remix specific redirects.
+A `rake` task `coldwired:routes` which generate a `JSON` with all the server routes and a concern with patch of `redirect_to` method to provide coldwired specific redirects.

 ## Run